ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 Nitro Modules were created by Marc Rousavy.
 Him being a master of raw JSI C++ coding, started abstracting away many of the patterns in pure C++ code to make it easier to create modules.
 They are faster than either Turbo or Expo Modules.
 However, it is yet a third-party system supported by a smaller organization (or rather individual) and they do have their own quirks.
 With regards to speed they are probably on par with pure JSI C++ Modules but they do allow to call Swift/Kotlin far far more easier without the necessity of a lot of hand typed boilerplate.
 They have their own code generator but seems to work more reliably than the Turbo Modules one.

+# Node API Modules

+The most experimental of the libraries.
+Allows to create RN modules using Nodes NAPI interface.
+The benefits are quite clear, you now can use any module existing for node-js inside of RN.
+I don't know if they are faster than turbo modules or JSI C++ Modules as they are still experimental and require the upmost latest versions of Hermes to work.
+The upsides are huge but only time will tell if they gain mainstream adoption.
+In theory they should allow you to test your native modules in a Node environment plugin a huge gap with the introduction of the JSI which is not being able to test your custom native modules without the whole of a React Native runtime environment.

 # Which should you pick?

 It depends.